-Type of measure: Regulatory Monitoring and oversight entity: MoESTD Output indicator: Regulation on the evaluation and quantitation of research results amended Baseline: 0 (No, 2020) Target: 1 (Yes, 2021)
+Type of measure: Regulatory

+Output indicator: Regulation on the evaluation and quantitation of research results amended

+Baseline: 0 (No, 2020) Target: 1 (Yes, 2021)

 Policy Measure 3.6: Master Program to connect the arts and information technology.
 This measure entails organising a competition to select and fund a multi-disciplinary three-semester master's programme in ICT, coding, data analysis, organisational sciences, and the arts, with at least one short course in each of these disciplines.
-This programme would meet the needs of the creative industry by introducing new university courses whilst at the same time permitting Serbian schools to train globally competitive graduates.
+This programme would meet the needs of the creative industries by introducing new university courses whilst at the same time permitting Serbian schools to train globally competitive graduates.
 This approach aims at enhancing existing comparative advantages by matching R&D and academic capacities with the needs of businesses.

-Type of measure: Incentive Monitoring and oversight entity: MoESTD Output indicator: Number of students enrolled in master's programme Baseline: 0 (2020) Target: 35 (2021)
+Output indicator: Number of students enrolled in master's programme

-Objective 4 - Improved business conditions through optimization and digitalization of procedures in 4S areas
+Improved business conditions through optimization and digitalization of procedures in 4S areas